Table of Contents

 Reduced False Positives/Negatives

 A SIEM system's advanced analytics capability filters out false positives (alerts generated with no actual threat) and false negatives (when real threats go undetected).
-By reducing these inaccuracies, organizations can focus on addressing genuine security issues.
+By reducing these inaccuracies, organisations can focus on addressing genuine security issues.

 Integration With Other Security Tools